Dr. Alex Stone, DPT, CSCS

 Battery

-We’re not sure about the battery’s capacity, but the device can last for 120 minutes with a full charge.
+We don’t know the battery’s capacity, but the device can last 120 minutes on a full charge.

-However, if you use high-level suction and too much heat, you might not get enough juice for 2 hours.
-Even so, the treatment per spot takes only a few minutes; two hours will be enough to treat a large area.
+However, if you use high-level suction and too much heat, you might not get enough juice for two hours.
+Even so, the treatment per spot takes only a few minutes, and two hours will be enough to treat a large area.

-Kudos to Therabody for making this a USB-C charging device – you can charge it using a power bank.
-We’re assuming there isn’t too much juice to recharge because it takes 1-2 hours to fully charge the device.
+Kudos to Therabody for making this a USB-C charging device.
+You can charge it using a power bank.
+We’re assuming there isn’t too much juice because it takes 1-2 hours to fully charge the device.

 Cleaning is not an issue.
-The shape of the cups makes them easy to clean.
-They are removable too.
+The cups’ shape makes them easy to clean, and they are also removable.

-You can read the cleaning instructions on the manual.
+You can read the cleaning instructions in the manual.
 Use a clean cloth to clean the device and the cups.
 You can also use soap and water to clean the cups

-One device costs $149, while a double pack costs $279.
-A 6 pack will peg you back $799.
-We believe the price is fair for what you’re getting here.
+One device costs $159, a double pack costs $279, and a six-pack costs $799.
+We believe the price is fair for what you’re getting.

-You may want to try the X8YZF10 promo code at checkout, to save a few bucks.
-This coupon will only work here at therabody.com.
+You can save a few bucks using the X8YZF10 promo code at checkout.
+This coupon only works at therabody.com.

 The device has a 1-year warranty; you get 90 days cover for the cups.